-Most homeowners don’t know where to begin when replacing a gas furnace, and they are often confused about where the furnace is located and call it a heater instead of a furnace.
-(In the home-heating world, a heater is considered an electricalportable space heater versus a whole home heating system called a furnace.)
+Most homeowners don’t know where to begin when replacing a gas furnace.
+Sometimes they are even confused about where the furnace is located, or they call it a heater instead of a furnace.
+(In the home-heating world, a heater is considered an electrical portable space heater, and a whole-home heating system called a furnace.)

 In order to make choosing a furnace system easier, here are the three common types of residential home furnace systems and a few pros and cons related to each type.